-The Registration Department may contact you with a request for 'further information' from the CPD assessors.
+The Registration Department may write to you with a request for 'further information' from the CPD assessors.
 We will include a detailed record of assessment and indicate what you need to send us to allow a complete assessment to take place.
-We will ask you to return this to us within 21 days.
+We will ask you to return this to us within 28 days.